edward-shen/MMM-pages/readme.md

 so other modules that would like to keep synchronized of the starting page and max pages have a way to determine which page to start on.

+### Hidden pages

+The idea behind hidden pages is to be able to create special "modes" which are totally configurable by the user and are seperated from the "normal" MM² operation.
+Some examples would be a "guest", "admin" or "screensaver" mode, where only very specific modules are shown and you do not want to have them in your normal page roation.

+These hidden pages are only accessible via notifications, so you need to send them from other modules.
+Examples integrations could be with touch, bots or voice commands.
+See also FAQ below.

 ## FAQ

 - How do I interact with different pages?

   MMM-pages intentionally does not provide methods to interact with the pages.